bdalberson/lumonemployeedb/README.md

 ## Learning Points

 Geeze learning MYSQL and how to do async functions was quite a beast.
 I failed and failed and failed some more untiL I was finally able to get some help and get over the hump.
+Also I initially built this with inquirer-menu which does not have prompts.
+I had to refactor a lot of it which left me with no time to work on the bonus material.
+Sad.

 ## Author Info